-What exactly is a fluid head monopod used for?
+So you're wondering what exactly is a fluid head monopod used for and is it worth spending the extra money to get one.
+This article will give some ideas on whether a fluid head makes sense to use on a camera monopod.
 A true fluid head gives you the ability to create smooth motions.
 Monopod heads come is a variety of shapes, sizes, and functions and fluid heads perform quite differently than ball heads and traditional pan-tilt-swivel heads.

 Fluid heads are the most widely used monopod head for shooting videos.
 They dominate the professional motion picture industry, and as smaller cameras with improved video capabilites are becoming more popular, so are the fluid heads that adorn monopod and tripods.